kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/02_chapter_I.md

 [^0102]: [Col. S. G. Burrard and H. H. Hayden, *A Sketch of the Geography and Geology of the Himalaya Mountains and Tibet.* Calcutta 1907-1909.]{.footnote}

-[^0103]: [In the same summer Dr. T. G. Longstaff discovered an imposing peak at the head of the Siachen glacicr, then explored for the first time.
-He reckoned it to be over 27,000 feet high; but later measurements made by the Trigonometrical Survey in 1911 prove it to be only 24.489 feet (± 100 feet).]{.footnote}
+[^0103]: [In the same summer Dr. T. G. Longstaff discovered an imposing peak at the head of the Siachen glacier, then explored for the first time.
+He reckoned it to be over 27,000 feet high; but later measurements made by the Trigonometrical Survey in 1911 prove it to be only 24,489 feet (± 100 feet).]{.footnote}

 [^0104]: [In the following pages I have not taken note of several ascents to great heights which were made at various points by the topographers of the Trigonometrical Survey of India.
 I shall have occasion to quote them further on in the course of this work in a critical analysis of the statistics of the ascents to exceptional heights.]{.footnote}